!!! Happy New Year !!!

 If you do not renew before the October Newsletter is ready to send out, the September Newsletter will be the last one you will receive, until you renew.

-The deadline for the March Newsletter is Sunday, February 17.
+The deadline for the February Newsletter is Friday, January 22nd.

 You do not have to wait until the 22nd to send something to me.
 Editor